skrey/yellow-extensions/sitemap/README.md

 ## How to use a sitemap?

 The sitemap is available as `http://website/sitemap/` and `http://website/sitemap/page:sitemap.xml`.
 It's an overview of the entire website, only visible pages are included.
 You can add a link to the sitemap somewhere on your website.
 See example below.

+## How to configure a sitemap?

+The following settings can be configured in file `system/config/config.ini`:

+`SitemapLocation` = sitemap location
+`SitemapFileXml` = sitemap file name with XML information
+`SitemapPaginationLimit` = number of entries to show per page

 ## Example

 Footer snippet with sitemap: